Battle of Sullivan's Island: Aftermath

 The British did not attempt to take the fort again.
 Within days of the battle, Charlestonians learned of the signing of the Declaration of Independence in Philadelphia.
 The British troops were reembarked on their transports, and on July 21 the British fleet withdrew northward to help the main British army in its campaign against New York City.
 To add insult to injury, one of the British transports grounded off Long Island and was captured by Patriot forces.

+Both Captain Alexander Scott, HMS Experiment and Captain John Morris, HMS Bristol had to resign in conciquence of wounds he received during the action against the Sullivan's Island Fort.
+Rear Admiral Shuldham, Staten Island replaced them with Captain William C. Burnaby, HMS Merlin, 5 July 1776 and Captain John Collier, HMS Nautilus respectively.
+Morris died from his wounds shortly afterwards.

 The British did not return to Charleston until 1780, when General Clinton successfully besieged the city and captured an entire army.
 Until the South again became a focus of the war in late 1778, its states provided military supplies to the northern war effort and produced trade goods that brought in valuable hard currency to fund the war effort.

 Admiral Parker and General Clinton engaged in a war of words after the battle, each seeking to cast the blame on the other for the expedition's failures.
 Although Clinton was not blamed by the government, popular opinion held him responsible, and Parker was lauded for his personal bravery.